w3f/polkadot-wiki/docs/maintain/maintain-guides-democracy.md

 - [Polkadot](https://polkadot.polkassembly.io) and
 [Kusama](https://kusama.polkassembly.io) Polkassembly - for current referenda, latest proposals, motions, treasury proposals, tips, bounties, and more.

-[Polkadot Daily Digest](https://matrix.to/#/#dailydigest:web3.foundation) - News about what is happening in the Polkadot ecosystem, published every weekday except holidays
+- [Polkadot Daily Digest](https://matrix.to/#/#dailydigest:web3.foundation) - News about what is
+happening in the Polkadot ecosystem, published every weekday except holidays.

 ## Important Parameters